kitschpatrol/yanki/readme.md

 The most minimal examples to "trigger" different note types are shown below, but the implementation can handle additional weirdness and will generally do the right thing if it encounters elements that might indicate conflicting note types.

-You're free to use additional Markdown in your note files to style and structure the front and back of your flashcards, but note that embedding images is currently not supported.
+You're free to use additional Markdown in your note files to style and structure the front and back of your flashcards.
+Image markup will work, but currently assets must be hosted externally and are not copied into Anki's media storage system.

 ### Basic